 Adult loons are rarely prey for other species, with the possible exception of sea otters and large raptors such as bald eagles and ospreys.
 However, their eggs and chicks are eaten by raccoons, ravens, bald eagles, minks, gulls, crows, snapping turtles, skunks, foxes, northern pike, and muskies.

-Diet: The common loon feeds primarily on fish.
+The common loon feeds primarily on fish.
 Common loons will often consume their prey underwater, instead of bringing it to the surface to eat.
-They will also eat a variety of other aquatic animals, such as crayfish and shrimp, and vegetation.
+They will also eat a variety of other aquatic animals, such as crayfish and shrimp, as well as vegetation.

-Life History and Reproduction: Male and female common loons will prepare a nest of grasses and reeds together, in a sheltered location along the lakeshore or on an island near deep water where they can swim to and from the nest without alerting predators.
-They incubate 1-2 eggs for 26-30 days.
+Common loons are thought to be monogamous, having the same partner for life.
+Male and female common loons will prepare a nest of grasses and reeds together in a sheltered location along a lakeshore, or on an island near deep water where they can swim to and from the nest without alerting predators.
+They incubate one to two eggs for 26 to 30 days.
 Within hours of hatching, chicks are able to swim and ride on their parents’ backs.
-The nesting pair will often return to an existing nest the next year, instead of building a new one.
-Common loons are thought to be monogamous, having the same partner for life.
+The nesting pair will often return to an existing nest the next year.
+Loons begin breeding at about six years old and are thought to be long-lived birds, living up to 30 years.

 Animal Diversity Web, University of Michigan Museum of Zoology

 Common Loon Migration Study, Upper Midwest Environmental Sciences Center, United States Geological Survey